makersacademy/async-workshops/promises-workshop/README.md

 ### Process for understanding the flow of data

 This process layers on top of the process for understanding the flow of control.
-See [callbacks worksheet](../callbacks-workshop/README.md) for a reminder of that process.
+See the [callbacks worksheet](../callbacks-workshop/README.md) for a reminder of that process.

-1. I follow the flow of control.
+1. Follow the flow of control.

-2. To understand my program better, I `console.log` *variables* and *function return values* to see their data.
-I use more `console.log`s to follow the flow of this data through my program.
+2. `console.log` *variables* and *function return values* to see their data.
+Use more `console.log`s to follow this data as it flows on through the rest of your program.

 ## Workshop (1 hour)